Custom fields in DFP sales management

 For example, DFP administrators create product templates, and these product templates generate products.
 The product is connected to the product template as a downstream object.
 Under certain circumstances, if the product template is updated, the product is also be updated.

 Similarly, sales representatives select products from the catalog to add to proposals.
 These products are copied to the proposal and become a proposal line item.
-When the proposal is approved, DFP creates a corresponding line item under the "Delivery" tab for each original proposal line item in the proposal.
+When the proposal is sold and finalized, DFP creates a corresponding line item under the "Delivery" tab for each original proposal line item in the proposal.
 The line items DFP creates that correspond to the proposal line item are also downstream objects.
 If updates are made to the proposal line item, those updates can be pushed to the line item.

 Custom fields may not always display in every downstream objects, depending on which object the custom field appears.
 Here is a summary of sales management objects that can have custom fields and a note about whether custom fields carry over to downstream objects: